Grglls/word-maker/README.md

 * Find a better (i.e. more modern) word list.
 * Add option to end the game and see words that weren't found.
 * Add sounds to go along with the animations incorrect guess, correct guess, win & game over.
-* Daily mode.
+* Add a daily mode (i.e. everyone gets the same puzzle on a given day).

 ## Known Bugs:
-The word list used is missing some common words, and also includes some words that are very obscure or from old-english.
+The word list is missing some common words, while also including some words that are very obscure or archaic.
 This makes the game difficult to impossible to win.

 ## Acknowledgements:
 Word list sourced from [here](https://gist.github.com/BideoWego/60fbd40d5d1f0f1beca11ba95221dd38#file-dictionary-json).